 One theory harks back to the English Civil War, the Marquis of Newcastle William Cavendish, and his Whitecoats regiment.
 The regiment wore undyed woollen coats (which they swore to dye red with the enemy’s blood) and fought under the Cavendish heraldic crest, which is primarily black and white.

 Another theory involves Dominican friars, who have also long been associated with Newcastle.
 Blackfriars, just a Steve Harper sliced clearance from St James’ Park, is a Dominican Friary dating back to the 13th century, and Dominican friars wore black and white robes.

-Unfortunately, the real reason Newcastle United play in black and white stripes might be much less romantic.
+Unfortunately, the real reason Newcastle United play in black and white stripes is almost certainly much less romantic.
 The club had to change colours to avoid kit clashes.
 And there happened to be a black and white striped kit available.
 There may be nothing more to it than that.

 [UPDATE 01/04/2011: Thanks to David Moor of Historical Football Kits, I'm now able to provide an additional nugget of information.
 David has spotted a reference in the book Pioneers of the North by NUFC historian Paul Joannou and Alan Candlish to an amateur second XI formed by Newcastle East End in 1891.
-While East End played in red shirts and white shorts, East End Amateurs played in black and white stripes, suggesting that East End / Newcastle United did have a set of kit in those colours.
+While East End played in red shirts and white shorts, East End Amateurs played in black and white stripes, providing further evidence that East End / Newcastle United did have access to a set of kit in those colours.